biopragmatics/bioversions/README.md

 assert bioversion.version == '4.2.192', 'This was true on Dec 5th, 2020!'
 ```

+By default, the results are cached and only refreshed once per day with
+the help of `cachier`.
+The cache is stored in `~/.data/bioversions`.
+The
+cache location can be overridden by setting the `BIOVERSIONS_HOME` environment
+variable via `pystow`.

 ## Web Application

 Run the web application in your shell with